fabiolnh/observability/README.md

 ## Metrics
 - cAdvisor: Use it to collect container metrics (https://github.com/google/cadvisor).
 Remember: Configure it as a prometheus target
 - Grafana: use it to build dashboards.
 There are a lot of dashboards created by the community
+- You can configure alarms in Grafana (as an example, you can send a msg to your Telegram)